tpoisot/ms_proba_networks/ms/maintext.md

-The unipartite projection of a bipartite network is obtained by linking any two nodes of one mode that are connected through at least one node of the other mode.
+The unipartite projection of a bipartite network is obtained by linking any two nodes of one mode that are connected through at least one node of the other mode; for example, to plants are connected if they share at least one pollinator.
 It is readily obtained using the formula in the *Path length* section.
 This yields either the probability of an edge in the unipartite projection (of the upper or lower nodes), or if using the matrix multiplication, the expected number of such nodes.

 ### Nestedness